Mike Collins (comics): Current work

+Currently Collins is an the artist and writer for Panini Comics' Doctor Who Magazine.
+His main strip is the longest uninterrupted run as artist in the magazine.

-Currently, the artist (and sometime writer) on Panini Comics' Doctor Who Magazine, Collins also wrote and drew a strip for the Weekly World News, as well as co-creating the series American Gothic with Ian Edginton for 2000 AD.
+Collins also wrote and drew a strip for the Weekly World News, as well as co-creating the series American Gothic with Ian Edginton for 2000 AD.

-Outside of comics Collins paints covers to a monthly series of downloadable Star Trek novels, the Starfleet Corps of Engineers, and works as a storyboard artist for both animation and live-action TV and movies.
+Outside of comics Collins has painted covers to a monthly series of downloadable Star Trek novels, the Starfleet Corps of Engineers, and works as a storyboard artist for both animation and live-action TV and movies.

 Major work recently published is a 135-page adaptation of Charles Dickens' A Christmas Carol for Classical Comics.
 His regular Doctor Who collaborators, inker David Roach and colour artist James Offredi, worked with him on the book, with the script writer being Sean Michael Wilson.
 The graphic novel was chosen as one of the Top Ten Graphic Novels of the year by The Sunday Times and has gone on to sell well across by the UK and US, with several foreign language versions also coming out.

-For BBC Books he drew The Only Good Dalek — the first graphic novel from the publisher, written by longtime Doctor Who author Justin Richards, and a sequel/prequel to the TV episode "Victory of the Daleks," The Dalek Project.
+For BBC Books he illustrated The Only Good Dalek — the first graphic novel from the publisher, written by longtime Doctor Who author Justin Richards, and a sequel/prequel to the TV episode "Victory of the Daleks," The Dalek Project.

 Unusual and unique work

-He wrote and designed the first ever Welsh language graphic novel – Mabinogi in association with Cartwyn Cymru in 2001, and is the first UK artist to produce a series of graphic novels for Norway with Gunnar Staalesen, featuring his celebrated private eye, Varg Veum.
+He wrote and designed the first Welsh language graphic novel – Mabinogi in association with Cartwyn Cymru in 2001, and is the first UK artist to produce a series of graphic novels for Norway with Gunnar Staalesen, featuring his celebrated private eye, Varg Veum.

 He works as a key illustrator for Welsh language school books using the comic strip medium, aimed at reluctant learners.

 He supplied art for a number of cards in the Harry Potter Trading Card Game.

 Film and TV

-As well as comics work, Mike is a storyboard artist for children's TV shows, primarily the BAFTA winning Hana's Helpline, and live-action film.
-He also storyboarded on the film Ultramarines: A Warhammer 40,000 Movie and on the television show Doctor Who.
+As well as comics work, Collins is a storyboard artist for children's TV shows, primarily the BAFTA winning Hana's Helpline, and live-action film.
+He also storyboarded on the film Ultramarines: A Warhammer 40,000 Movie and on the television shows Doctor Who, The Witcher and Sex Education.